Ph. D. Program

 - Grade Point Requirement: Failure to maintain a cumulative GPA of at least 3.25 or unsatisfactory research or general academic progress will result in the evaluation of the student's performance by the Advisory Committee and a recommendation made on his/her continued status as a graduate student.
 The decision of the Advisory Committee may be appealed to the Faculty, Department of Entomology.
 (See Academic Probation Policy).

 - Annual Academic Review: The student will submit a written report academic and research progress to his/her Advisory Committee (by February 1).
-The Advisory Committee will meet and assess the students progress, Following the assessment, the major advisor will discuss the committee’s assessment face-to-face with the student and file the Annual Graduate Student Academic Review form with The Graduate School and provide a copy of the form to the Department Head.
+The Advisory Committee will meet and assess the students progress, Following the assessment, the major advisor will discuss the committee’s assessment face-to-face with the student and give the Annual Graduate Student Academic Review form to the office.
+It will then be sent to the Graduate School.

 - Final Oral Examination: The student must pass an oral examination in defense of his/her dissertation at least two weeks prior to conferral of the degree.
 The major professor must forward to the graduate dean, no less than ten days before the date of the final oral exam, an abstract of the dissertation accompanied by a memorandum announcing the date, time, and place of the examination.
 The announcement of the dissertation defense should be distributed to the departmental faculty.